-There is a great need for persons who are well trained in Industrial Engineering.
-Job opportunities as business advisors, industrial analysts, production personnel, planning personnel and line managers are available in all manufacturing companies and service organisations.
+There is a great need for well-trained Industrial Engineers.
+Job opportunities as business advisors, industrial analysts, production personnel, planning personnel, and line managers are available in all manufacturing companies and service organisations.
 Experience has shown that people with a qualification in Industrial Engineering and a dynamic personality quickly progress to the management level or start their businesses.

-10.1.6 DIPLOMA IN OPERATIONS MANAGEMENT (DI0400)
+11.1.6 DIPLOMA IN OPERATIONS MANAGEMENT (DI0400)